notnews/unreadable_news/README.md

 &nbsp; &nbsp; &nbsp; &nbsp;
 </p>

 How unreadable is NYT news?
-One way to contextualize this is to note that even NYT's *soft news* still has lower readability than the median CNN, NPR, and MSNBC article:
+One way to contextualize this is to note that NYT's *soft news* has lower readability than the median CNN, NPR, and MSNBC article:

 <p align="center">
   <img alt="Light" src="figs/boxplot_read_nyt_cnn_npr_msnbc.png" width="55%">